-It is generally our policy not to vote proxies, however, with respect to those accounts for which we have voting authority; we do so in accordance with client instructions and in a manner in which we believe to be in the best interests of our clients.
+It is generally our policy not to vote proxies, however, with respect to those accounts for which the client has designated, in writing, for their advisor to vote proxy on their behalf, we do so in accordance with client instructions and in a manner in which we believe to be in the best interests of our clients.
 Wiley generally votes in accordance with the recommendations of the issuer's existing management, unless it is not prudent to do so.
 A written copy of the proxy policies and procedures are available upon request.
+Wiley will not advise or act for the Client with respect to any legal matters, including bankruptcies or class actions with respect to securities held in the Account; however Wiley may file class action claims on behalf of the Client with Client approval.